hfp/libxstream/documentation/libxstream_contrib.md

 Where a C99 (or later) construct is genuinely required, it is guarded and confined, in the same style as the existing guards.

+**OpenCL kernels (`*.cl`) follow every rule above except the dialect.** They are compiled as OpenCL C, which is C99, so a declaration in a `for` initializer is correct there and the hooks exempt kernels from that one rule.
+Everything else holds unchanged: US-ASCII, no tabs, `/* ... */` comments only, a single function exit, two blank lines between functions, capitalized macros, and the SPDX header.
+A kernel is source, not data.

 **A 64-bit integer is `uint64_t` or `int64_t`.** They are exactly 64 bits wide
 rather than merely at least that wide, they add no name of ours to the API, and they cost the user nothing: `libxs_macros.h` already includes `<stdint.h>` and